Agriculture in general

 - Farm animals that get good water require less concentrated feed

-- Fewer additives are needed in drinking water because they dissolve better
+- Fewer additives are needed in water because they dissolve better

 Our seas are overfished worldwide.
 The yields from conventional fisheries are no longer sufficient to meet the ever-increasing demand for fish.
 Demand has increased because more and more people realize that fish is light and healthy food.
 Sushi is hip and trendy.
 The yield from fishing in domestic waters, whether rivers or lakes, is quite low and is usually consumed locally.